Authentic Lessons for 21st Century Learning

 Allow students time to brainstorm and write their responses on the sticky note before placing their responses on the corresponding poster hanging on the wall.
 Display slide 10 for students to see examples.

 Once all students have responded and placed their responses on the posters, split the class into groups of four and transition to slide 11.
 Introduce students to the Gallery Walk strategy.
-Preview the activity with the class by explaining that they will visit each poster, reading all of the ideas (sticky notes).
+Explain to the class that they will visit each poster, reading all of the ideas (sticky notes).
 Then, after visiting all three posters, physically take a sticky note that is their favorite idea and use the total of three ideas (sticky notes) to create their own product or service and company name to later use in their own pitch to the “sharks.”

 Consider numbering groups from 1-3 to correspond to the number of posters and then have students begin the Gallery Walk.
 Give students approximately 5 minutes at each poster.
 Consider using the K20 5-Minute Timer.
 Depending on the number of groups, there may be more than one group at a poster, so individuals will need to be aware of the people around them to allow everyone a chance to see the responses.